Our budget for a family of four is two hundred and twenty dollars a day. That seems like a lot of money!

 My Life Costs $220 a Day.
 A Realistic Budget for a Post-FI Family of Four.

 I stopped tracking our spending toward the end of 2018.
-Personal Capital does a reasonable job, as does Mint, but they do require some fine-tuning.
+Empower does a reasonable job, as does Mint, but they do require some fine-tuning.
 Three years of tracking told me all I needed to know — that our spending was consistent and would give us a very safe and low withdrawal rate if we were to cease earning money completely.

+When the conditions allow, we hope to return to a semi-nomadic existence again.
 Budgeting for that sort of existence can be difficult.
 The costs will depend a lot on where we’re living.
 If we spent 2/3 of the year visiting Iceland, New Zealand, and Singapore, the budget might break into the six-figure range.

 Swap those destinations with budget-friendly places like Central America, Southeast Asia, and Eastern Europe, and we might not spend half as much.